TONYSHOKRY/Formal-methods/README.md

 - `SingleBB Model/`
   - PRISM model of a single Blinky Block scenario.
-  - Folder-specific README explains how to run it.
+  - Folder-specific README explains the model and how to run it.

 - `2 Cluster model/`
   - PRISM model with 2 clusters of BBs.
-  - Folder-specific README explains how to run it.
+  - Folder-specific README explains the model and how to run it.

 - `General_properties.pctl`
   - Properties intended to be runnable on both models (shared labels / shared semantics).